From the Practice

 Why Type A People Don’t Relax the Way Everyone Tells Them To

 You’ve tried the meditation app.
 The yoga class.
 The spa day.
 It didn’t really work.
-That’s not a character flaw — that’s your nervous system working exactly as it was built.
+That’s not a character flaw.
+That’s your nervous system working exactly as it was built.

 Read →